We’ve put together some commonly asked questions to give you more information about us.

 What is the difference between AAA lawyers and Student Union advisers?

-We are open long hours (until 10pm) and weekends.
+We are open long hours (until 10pm), 7 days a week.
 We also offer same day consultations.

 We respond promptly to any correspondence by clients.

-Unlike student union advisers, we are allowed to provide legal advice (and represent individuals in all courts in England & Wales) and we are experts in written and oral argument.
+Unlike student union advisers, we are allowed to provide legal advice and represent individuals in all courts in England & Wales.
+We are experts in written and oral argument.

 Our barristers can write appeal statements and many other documents for you.
 SU advisers rarely do this.

-We are happy to have relatives and friends attend consultations.
+We are happy to have relatives and friends attend consultations (with the client's permission).
 We communicate with students by telephone, email, whatsapp, and any means most convenient to the client.

 Trust and Confidentiality